How Pure Haiku Works

 I originally set up this blog so I had somewhere to publish my traditional haiku.
-In 2010 I was having my haiku rejected from so many places simply because they were traditional and apparently too difficult to write.
+In 2010 I was having haiku rejected purely on the basis that they weren’t modern.
+Apparently, traditional haiku are too difficult to write!
 Really?

 This blog is now a way of sharing my own and other peoples’ traditional haiku.
 This is me giving something back to the writing community.
 I know how difficult it is when you start to write.
 So I have made Pure Haiku a haven for those who enjoy writing and reading traditional haiku in the English language.